 Sexual Transmitted Infection (STI) testing

-Free STI testing available at Warren Co.
-Public Health Offices located at 301 N. Buxton St. Suite 203.
-Testing available every 3rd Monday of the month starting Sept.
-18th, 2017 from 2-5pm.
-This service is provided for any Simpson Student free of charge, no insurance necessary.
+Free STI/HIV testing is available at Health Services every 3rd Tuesday of the month from 1:00 - 3:00 starting in September through April.
+This service is provided for any Simpson students free of charge, no insurance necessary.
 The test includes chlamydia, gonorrhea, syphilis, and HIV.
 Additional STI testing can be located in Des Moines at Polk County Public Health.

 Transportation options for students in Indianola and the surrounding area can be found here.

 Students needing special or emergency care should utilize the hospitals in the Des Moines area.
 Des Moines Hospitals include Unity Point, Mercy One, and Broadlawns Medical Center.
 All hospital services are at the student’s expense.

 When an extended illness, hospitalization, or family emergency occurs, the Office of Student Development (x1592 or x1306) should be notified.
 Student Development will begin the process of notifying the student’s faculty and other college personnel.
 When a minor illness occurs which causes absence from class, it is the student’s responsibility to notify instructors of the reason for the absence from class.
 It is also the student’s responsibility to make up the work missed during any class absence.

 A yearly physical exam is recommended for all students.
 All athletes must receive a physical and turn in completed forms to HS or the Athletic Trainers.
 NCAA regulations require that the athletic physical exam be dated within six months of the athlete’s first scheduled practice.
 In addition, the NCAA requires the physical exam to be performed by an M.D. or D.O. (not a P.A. or N.P.).

 Tuberculosis (TB) Testing Policy

 Simpson College has developed the following Tuberculosis Testing Policy June 2013 regarding tuberculosis testing in accordance with the American College Health Association guidelines.

 Simpson College highly recommends that students and college personnel traveling to high-risk areas of the world complete a TB test within 8-10 weeks after leaving the area of high incidence.
 Areas of high incidence and local testing resources can be found above on the “TB Screening Form.